 My basic strategy for finding high-quality providers is to search for whatever I need help with, and then identify the sellers and the gigs with tons of positive feedback.

-Efficise virtual assistants are trained to handle a host of tasks, including the standard administrative stuff, web research, and other one-time virtual “gofer” jobs.
-Many clients turn to them for help with transcription, travel planning, social media management, data entry jobs, and more.
+MyTasker virtual assistants are trained to handle a host of tasks, including the standard administrative stuff, web research, social media management, virtual receptionists, and much more.
+Many clients turn to them for help with:

-OkayRelax is a relatively new entry into the task-based virtual assistant space, with plans starting at $19.95 per month for 5 tasks up to 30 minutes.
+OkayRelax is my favorite task-based virtual assistant service, with plans starting at $29.95 per month for 5 tasks up to 30 minutes.

-I’m actually on the next tier of OkayRelax service, which is currently $74.95 per month for 25 tasks — but most importantly, it gives me a dedicated assistant (Karla) I can delegate to every time.
+I’m actually on the next tier of OkayRelax service, which is currently $99.95 per month for 25 tasks — but most importantly, it gives me a dedicated assistant (Angel) I can delegate to every time.

-I think tapping into the pool of assistants can work really well for certain tasks, like the general administrative and research tasks listed under Habiliss above, but I like the consistency and learning that happens over time with a dedicated assistant.
+I think tapping into the pool of assistants can work really well for certain tasks, like general administrative and research tasks, but I like the consistency and learning that happens over time with a dedicated assistant.